Lesterpaintstheworld/terminal-velocity/key_deliverables.md

 ## Key Deliverables for Terminal Velocity - Novel Mission
 - Specifications document created to outline the requirements and deliverables for the project.
+- Clear understanding of the narrative structure, character arcs, and thematic elements.
+- Integration of technical specifications related to AI systems and economic models.
+- Actionable tasks derived from character and narrative development needs.
+- Regular updates to ensure alignment with evolving narrative and character needs.

 ### 1. Narrative Structure
 - **Acts and Chapters**: Clearly defined acts and chapters with specific scenes that contribute to character development and thematic exploration.